-When none of these treatments works, prescription medications and surgical options is required to deal with the situation.
-Prescription medications control excessive sweating by preventing the sweat glands from working.
+When none of these treatments works, prescription medications and surgical options is required to deal with the situation; prescription medications control excessive sweating by preventing the sweat glands from working.
 But they can also cause side effects like dryness of the mouth with dry eyes, blurry vision, and heart palpitations.
-Additionally, the risk of side effects increases with their dose requiring them to be used with caution.
+Additionally, the risk of side effects increases with their dose requiring them to be used cautiously.

 Invasive options like surgically removing the sweat glands and sympathectomy are opted for as the last resort of treatment.
 For surgically removing your sweat glands, you are administered general anaesthesia, after which the surgeon excises a small portion of your underarms and, through liposuction, curettage, and laser surgery, removes your sweat glands permanently.
 During a sympathectomy, the surgeon cuts or destroys specific nerves causing excessive perspiration to treat the condition.
 While removing the sweat glands stops excessive sweating below the underarms, sympathectomy treats the hyperhidrosis problem of the palms.

 You can stop sweating naturally by wearing breathable, loose-fitting clothing that allows proper ventilation.
 Shaving the underarms works in the problem effectively in a lot of cases.
-Waiting between showering and dressing allows your body to become cool and dry before putting on clothes, which helps immensely reduce sweating.
-Additionally, by avoiding oily food and drinking lots of water, you can stop sweating naturally.
+Waiting between showering and dressing allows your body to cool and dry before putting on clothes, which helps immensely reduce sweating.
+Additionally, you can stop sweating naturally by avoiding oily food and drinking lots of water.

-Normally, sweating occurs as the body's thermoregulation mechanism in response to external stimuli like weather, excessive physical movement, and sometimes emotional factors.
-But conditions like certain odors and foods, spinal cord injury, Menopause, autonomic dysfunctions, and tumorous disorders also result in excessive perspiration.
-Sometimes excessive sweating can be a genetic condition and pass down the generations.
+Sweating is the body's thermoregulation mechanism in response to external stimuli like weather, excessive physical movement, and sometimes emotional factors.
+But conditions like certain odours and foods, spinal cord injury, Menopause, autonomic dysfunctions, and tumorous disorders also result in excessive perspiration.
+Excessive sweating can be a genetic condition passed down through generations.

-Hyperhidrosis is the medical condition termed excessive sweating.
+Hyperhidrosis is a medical condition termed excessive sweating.
 It can occur without any triggering stimuli.
-Excess perspiration can drench the clothes you are wearing, leading to frequent changes of clothes.
+Excess sweat can drench your clothes, leading to frequent changes in clothes.
 It can cause embarrassment for you to mix with others and even cause difficulty in holding the pen and writing owing to too much sweat.

 There is no cure for hyperhidrosis.
 But you can prevent excessive sweating by using antiperspirants with deodorants either from over-the-counter or prescription strengths.
-The doctors advise prescription medications for temporarily stopping the sweat glands from working.
+The doctors advise prescription medications to temporarily stop the sweat glands from working.
 When none of these work, the sweat glands are either removed surgically, or the nerves causing dysregulation of sweat glands are removed as a treatment measure.
-At Bizrahmed, we always focus upon planning a hassle-free Hyperhidrosis treatment for excessive sweating so that the patient will not feel any discomfort in the process.
+At Bizrahmed, we always focus on planning a hassle-free Hyperhidrosis treatment for excessive sweating so that the patient will not feel any discomfort in the process.

-If you consider Botox injections as your Hyperhidrosis treatment for excessive sweating, you have to go for it once every six months until the disorder subsides completely.
+If you consider Botox injections your Hyperhidrosis treatment for excessive sweating, you must go for it once every six months until the disorder subsides completely.
 Antiperspirants and prescription medications need to be used regularly to provide satisfactory results.
 Only surgical methods (by removing sweat glands and sympathectomy) can provide permanent results but only for the underarms and palms of the patient.

 You can prevent Hyperhidrosis by wearing cotton clothes with loose-fitting, allowing ventilation through the body.
 Junk foods and alcohol are significant causes triggering excessive sweating.
 Avoiding these foods and eating and drinking healthy meals can help you prevent Hyperhidrosis to a great extent.
 Good body hygiene and regular shaving of the underarms can also prevent excessive sweating.

 Hyperhidrosis is a reflection of inherited genetic traits.
 Hyperhidrosis is inherited as an expression of autosomal dominant genes.
-But the same genes associated with the disorder have not yet been identified.
-If you have at least one parent suffering from Hyperhidrosis, you have more chances of developing the condition.
+But the same genes associated with the disorder have yet to be identified.
+If you have at least one parent suffering from Hyperhidrosis, you have more chance of developing the condition.

 Starch iodine and paper tests are two such tests.
 An iodine solution is applied to the sweaty areas in the starch iodine test.
 After drying, the focal points of sweat turn dark blue when starch is sprinkled on them.
 Similarly, special paper is placed over the sweat points in a paper test and then weighed to determine the intensity of sweat accumulation.
 QSART ( Quantitative Pseudotumor Axon Reflex Test) is another test used to measure the nerves that control sweating by using mild electrical stimulation on the skin.
 Sometimes imaging tests like x-rays and CT scans may also be required to rule out cancerous conditions causing excessive sweating.